vmware-clarity/clarity-guidance/1029-stack-view-design-guidance.md

 ### Stack View Value Editing

 - An editable stack view **must** have an edit button above the stack view to the right.
-- An editable stack view **must** open in a modal on clicking the edit button.
+- An editable stack view **must** open a modal on clicking the edit button.

 ### Stack View Labels